Concrete elements that must be arranged for within the framework of GDPR legislation:

 - The results of the GDPR assessments

 - The results of a DPIA (PIA) analysis;

 - Register of processing activities;

-- Status and progress of the realization of the measures.
+- Status and progress of the realization of the register.

 The central system also describes which relevant activities exist, what the storage term is for data, and whether or not the data is passed on to third countries.
 The system must record all mutual relationships and dependencies, such as the person responsible for processing, processor, applications, legal basis, security measures, categories of personal data, purpose limitations, persons involved and transfer to recipient.
 It must be possible to visualize this information in a dynamic way.
 The coherence in complex situations can only be made visible in a simple way through visualization (an image says more than a thousand words).

 Finally: once you make the new system accessible to all involved, all kinds of activities for taking stock of information and executing tasks are distributed to the knowledgeable persons responsible.
-Think of application managers and process owners.
-Does the system offer possibilities regarding smart and available defined questionnaires that suggest answers themselves?
-In that case, these persons bearing domain responsibility can input information themselves, while retaining consistency.
-This significantly lightens the load.
-Do make sure there is someone in a management function who always has insight into the status and is able to easily assess the progress and changes.
+Think of the CISO (Security Officer), application managers and process owners.